astronomer/astro-docs/enterprise/v0.23/04_deploy/02_configure-deployment.md

 After applying this change, the **Release Name** field in the Astronomer UI becomes configurable:

 ![Custom Release Name Field](https://assets2.astronomer.io/main/docs/astronomer-ui/custom-release-name.png)

+## Configure DAG Deployment Mechanisms

+Be default, Astronomer users can deploy DAGs from a local directory to an Airflow Deployment using the Astronomer CLI.
+This workflow is described in [Deploy via the CLI](/docs/enterprise/v0.25/deploy/deploy-cli).

+In an image-based Deployment, your DAGs are built directly into the Docker image that's used to run your Airflow Deployment.
+DAGs are rebuilt into the image each time you run `astro deploy` from the Astronomer CLI.

+Once you create a local Airflow project directory, this deployment method requires no additional setup.
+We recommend an image-based setup when getting started with Airflow.

+Alternatively, you can enable NFS Volume-based DAG deployment.
+In an NFS volume-based Deployment, you deploy DAGs to Airflow by adding them to an external NFS volume.
+Deploying to an NFS volume does not require rebuilding your Docker image, which makes this a good strategy for users who want to quickly or continuously deploy DAGs to Airflow.

+This method must be explicitly enabled on your platform, and it requires creating an external NFS volume and specifying the location of the volume in Astronomer.
+For more information, read [Deploy to an NFS Volume](/docs/enterprise/v0.23/deploy/deploy-nfs)

 ## Delete a Deployment